There are two main categories of visas given to international students: F-1 and J-1. Most international students in the U.S. hold an F-1 visa.

 We recommend scheduling your appointment as soon as possible after you receive your I-20/DS-2019.
-You will need to determine the estimated wait time for obtaining a visa at your local embassy.
+You will need to determine the estimated wait time for obtaining a visa at your local embassy or consulate.

 When completing the visa application, write your legal name exactly as it is printed in your passport and provide complete and truthful information throughout the application.
 If you do not have housing reserved in the U.S. but you are asked to provide an address in the U.S. where you will stay, you can use ISSS’s address (301 19th Ave South, Suite 190, Humphrey School, Minneapolis, MN 55455).